Sunday, May 10, 2026

 Mary Kipps

 Mary Kipps enjoys composing in traditional forms as well as in free verse.
-A former Pushcart Prize nominee, her poems have appeared regularly in journals and anthologies across the U.S. and abroad since 2005.
+A former Pushcart Prize nominee, she has had her poems appear regularly in journals and anthologies across the U.S. and abroad since 2005.

 No comments: